 At the heart of Bentonville is the Downtown Square.
 Designated as a park in the original town planning, with streets on all four sides, the town grew up around it.
 During the 1880’s the square served as a watering place for livestock.
 In 1908, after complaints that the park had no grass, merchants planted twenty-five elm and maple trees around the park.
 The hitching racks were removed and concrete walkways were installed.
 That same year the Daughters of the Confederacy placed a monument to Confederate Veterans in the center of the square.

 The County Courthouse, still in use today, occupies the East Side of the square.
-An Opera House once stood on the Northeast corner and minstrel shows, vaudeville shows, and other performers occupied the stage.
+An Opera House once stood on the Northeast corner and vaudeville shows and other performers occupied the stage.
 During World War II it was used to assemble artillery equipment.
 In 1962 the Opera House was torn down and the Bank of Bentonville presently sits on the site.
 On May 9, 1990, the Wal-Mart Visitors Center opened at the location of the original Walton’s 5-10 store.
 It has become a significant attraction on the square.
 Today, with several businesses and retail shops, the Bentonville Square remains a gathering place for the community.

 From the 1930’s to the present, many changes have occurred.
 Bentonville, once primarily an agricultural community, has grown into a thriving business and tourist community.
 In May of 1950, Sam Walton opened Walton’s 5 and 10 store on the Bentonville Square.
 Now Walmart is the number one retailer in the country with significant positioning internationally.